5 Steps to Craft a Church Mission Statement

 How to edit and trim down a church mission statement

-5. Get Input
+5. Get Input from Church Members and Elders

 One of the best ways to check your mission statement accuracy is to let other leaders in your church offer their input.
 It shouldn’t become an open vote, but simply asking for an opinion.